Drainage Channel Repair included Lifting and Leveling of structure and joint sealing against water intrusion

-EagleLIFT recommended and was contracted to inject an expanding polyurethane underneath the drainage channel to stabilize the panels, fill the voids, and seal the joints to restore the water flow over the channel.
-The injection approach is a process whereby an industrial grade, high-density polyurethane is injected through 5/8” holes directly into the weak soil zones to stabilize, compact and densify the area.
+EagleLIFT recommended and was contracted to perform polyurethane injection stabilization to stabilize the panels, fill the voids, and seal the joints to restore the water flow over the channel.
+Our polyurethane injection stabilization is a process whereby an industrial grade, high-density polyurethane is injected through 5/8” holes directly into the weak soil zones to stabilize, compact and densify the area.
 Once injected, the polymer initially moves throughout the injection point in liquid form, aggressively seeking voids and the path of least resistance, and then it begins to expand throughout the soil media and densify the soil.

 EagleLIFT utilized a 4ft injection pattern along the bottom of the drainage structure and half way up the sidewalls.
 The pattern design was intended to provide consistent void fill and to adjoin the material to provide effective undersealing of the concrete panels.
 Since our polymers are hydrophobic, the material would push out any sitting water and protect the panels against future water intrusion.

 EagleLIFT worked as subcontractor under Three Peaks Construction, who was contracted to install an epoxy overlay over certain areas of the channel after the voids were filled.
 EagleLIFT coordinated all activities with Three Peaks Construction and RCC maintenance staff to ensure work did not interfere with College operations.